 Fortuna Et al. reported on a study of adolescents in a residential substance abuse treatment program.
 You need to have developed a serious problem to get into residential treatment in most places these days.
 What they found was disturbing.

 An occasional smoker, those “social” smokers, can develop a dependency on Nicotine in as little as 4 weeks.
 Kinney reported in a drug treatment book that after smoking just one cigarette, once they light up that second time, a young person has an 85 % chance of becoming a daily smoker.
-That is an extremely addiction substance.
+That is an extremely addictive substance.

 Among teen smokers in residential substance abuse treatment, the problems with mental illness were significant.
 Those with depression and anxiety, both common across the lifespan, they were twice as likely to develop nicotine dependence as those without a mental illness.